kfarivar/Masters_thesis/README.md

-# Adversarial examples and self-supervised learning
+# Experiments on Adversarial robustness and Self-supervised learning

 * The loss function is supposed to be a proxy for the accuracy measure used to analyse a model.
 But this proxy is not always perfect.